anonymous757575/diffariff-companion/index.md

 </tbody>
 </table>

-### Text-based Control

-#### With Context
+#### With Text CLAP
-Given a context music piece, Diff-A-Riff allows the generation of accompaniments based on a text prompt.
+Given a context music piece, Diff-A-Riff allows to specify the accompaniment using a text prompt.
 Here, we present various context music pieces and various text-based accompaniments.

 <table class="tg">
 <thead>